 The SPI interface is a full duplex synchronous serial data link.
 It is a four line interface with pin names SDI, SDO, SCK and \overline{SCS} .
-Pins SDI and SDO are the Serial Data Input and Serial Data Output lines, SCK is the Serial Clock line and \overline{SCS} is the Slave Select line.
-As the SPI interface pins are pin-shared with normal I/O pins and with the I2C function pins, the SPI interface pins must first be selected by configuring the pin-shared function selection bits and setting the correct bits in the SIMC0 and SIMC2 registers.
-After the desired SPI configuration has been set it can be disabled or enabled using the SIMEN bit in the SIMC0 register.
+Pins SDI and SDO are the Serial Data Input and Serial Data Output lines, the SCK pin is the Serial Clock line and \overline{SCS} is the Slave Select line.
+As the SPI interface pins are pin-shared with normal I/O pins and with the I2C function pins, the SPI interface pins must first be selected by setting the correct bits in the SIMC0 and SIMC2 registers.
 Communication between devices connected to the SPI interface is carried out in a slave/master mode with all data transfer initiations being implemented by the master.
 The Master also controls the clock signal.
 As the device only contains a single \overline{SCS} pin only one slave device can be utilized.
 The \overline{SCS} pin is controlled by software, set CSEN bit to 1 to enable \overline{SCS} pin function, set CSEN bit to 0 the \overline{SCS} pin will be floating state.